Have thoughts on how this program could be improved? Please provide your feedback to Bugcrowd and Mastercard!

 The following targets are explicitly out of scope and any submissions reported will be marked out of scope.

 All vulnerabilities discovered and reported on other targets (including subdomains) will be accepted, but are not eligible for a reward at this time.
 These submissions will be marked "Not Applicable" to prevent negative ratings.
+But out of scope findings, we highly recommend submitting the vulnerabilities/findings in our VDP program, so researcher can get rewards points.

 Known Issue: The Mastercard Payment Gateway Virtual Payment Client (VPC) API that uses the MD5 based cryptogram to provide an integrity check of request parameters contains a critical vulnerability that allows limited modification of those parameters without causing a change in the cryptogram value.
 This vulnerability is remotely exploitable and does not require authentication.
 Mastercard has assessed the severity as CVSS 7.5.
 Mastercard recommends all customers to update their integration to use the HmacSHA256 based cryptogram, which is not vulnerable to parameter tampering.
 We thank Yohanes Nugroho for his support to identify this security vulnerability to protect our customers.